shekinahmanyi/bus-pass-management-system/README.md

 # Bus-pass-management-system
 This is a php project that helps you book a bus online.
-To use make sure you have a waamp or xaamp installed on your machine. import the database and connect
+To use make sure you have a waamp or xaamp installed on your machine.
+# Project setup
+Install xaamp or waamp server.
+Import the database.
+Establish the connection and run